Restore Form and Function with a Dental Bridge

 Replacing missing teeth with a dental bridge can dramatically enhance both the appearance and function of your smile.
 They can improve overall oral health by:

 - Preventing movement of remaining teeth

-- Enhancing your bite
+- Enhancing your bite and restoring bite balance

 - Reducing risk of gum disease

 - Decreasing risk of temporomandibular joint (TMJ) disorder

 A dental bridge can also be a welcome boon to your self-confidence.
 Many patients report feeling more confident once the gap in their smile has been filled.
 In certain situations, a bridge can be a stable alternative to traditional dentures, as well.

 Any patient missing one to three consecutive teeth may qualify for a traditional bridge.
 Our team can assess your candidacy during an initial consultation and determine if a bridge is the right treatment for you.
 Because your neighboring teeth will serve as support for the bridge, they must be healthy and structurally sound.
 If you are suffering from periodontal disease, you will need to undergo treatment for this condition first.
 If you lack strong neighboring teeth or prefer the superior stability afforded by dental implants, an implant-supported dental bridge may be a better option.

 Replacing missing teeth with a dental bridge can dramatically enhance both the appearance and function of your smile.